 A chat with fellow SB Nation blog Royal Blue Mersey for more info on the Toffees.

-- B&B: Injury and form situation at Everton currently?
-Do you think there will be any changed in personnel for Saturday's match?
+B&B: Injury and form situation at Everton currently?
+Do you think there will be any changes in personnel for Saturday's match?

 Many thanks to Calvin for his time!